 - 1/4 teaspoon smoked paprika

-- For a Whole30/Paleo meal, serve on lettuce wraps or eat plain.
+- For a Whole30/Paleo/low-carb meal, serve on lettuce wraps or eat plain.

-- Store in the fridge for up to a week in a bowl with plastic wrap pressed down on the surface.
+- Storage: Store in the fridge for up to 5 days in a bowl with plastic wrap pressed down on the surface, and a squeeze of extra lime juice if you want.
 This will help prevent the avocado from browning.